worlddemocrats/federation/CONSTITUTION.md

 The World Democrats shall promote linguistic diversity and the use of minority and endangered languages within its activities and communications, in accordance with its principles and objectives.

-## Article XI – Operational Principles
+## Article XII – Operational Principles

 ### Section 1.
 Legal Compliance